20 Healthiest Breakfast Cereals

 Purely Elizabeth Granola, Original Flavor

-USDA Organic, Non-GMO, Made with a variety of ancient grains including quinoa, amaranth and chia.
-Uses coconut sugar which is a lower glycemic option.
-One of the best healthy cereal brands if you’re looking for an organic healthy way to get your granola fix.
+This granola is certified USDA organic, non-GMO, and made with a variety of ancient grains including quinoa, amaranth, and chia seeds (which are rich in omega-3 fatty acids).
+It is sweetened with coconut sugar which is a lower glycemic healthy option.
+This is one of the best healthy cereal brands if you’re looking to get your granola fix.

 Ingredients: Organic Gluten-Free Oats, Organic Coconut Palm Sugar, Organic Raw Virgin Coconut Oil, Organic Sunflower Seeds, Organic Puffed Amaranth, Organic Millet Flakes, Organic Quinoa Flakes, Organic Chia Seeds, Organic Cinnamon, Salt.